minima-global/emh/docs/specification.md

 ### MiniDapp

-The EMH must be deployable to both server and mobile environments, so it must be a MiniDapp.
+The EMH must be deployable to both server and mobile environments, so it should be a MiniDapp.

 ### Database

-The EMH will make use of `Minima.sql` to `create` tables and `insert` rows in those tables, therefore abstracting away from a specific database implementation.
+The EMH will make use of `Minima.sql` to `create` tables and `insert` rows into those tables.
+Therefore, it should provide an abstraction from any   specific database implementation.

 #### Database Design